ProfessorManhattan/packer-archlinux-desktop/README.md

 packer build -only=virtualbox-iso template.json
 ```

-The example above will build a VirtualBox variables.description box and upload it to your VagrantUp box repository *(that you have to create before running the script that is above)*.
+The example above will build a VirtualBox Archlinux Desktop box and upload it to your VagrantUp box repository *(that you have to create before running the script that is above)*.
 If you want to build the box for another provider then look at the `template.json` in the `"builders"` section for the types of boxes you can create (e.g. virtualbox-iso, vmware-iso, parallels-iso, qemu).

 If you do not want your box to be automatically uploaded to VagrantUp after you build it with Packer then you will need to remove the `"vagrant-cloud"` section under `"post-processors"`.